tdbianco/starter-hugo-academic/content/course/preparing-testing-session/preparing-testing-session.md

 chin-rest.

 Also, clinical EEGs require scrubbing the skin (that can bleed) and gluing the electrodes.
+This is generally not needed for research.
-Sessions for the diagnosis of epilepsy can last 3-6 hours, are extremely tedious and sometimes require that the patient sleeps with the cap on.
-Research EEG caps are lean and simple in comparison.
+Instead, sessions for the diagnosis of epilepsy can last 3-6 hours, are extremely tedious and sometimes require that the patient sleeps with the cap on.
+Clearly, research EEG caps are lean and simple in comparison.
 If you feel anxious about using a research EEG, try to visualise these other cumbersome systems - and feel the relief of having to use a research system instead!

-**Lastly, the EEG cap does not conduct electricity to the participant**: it only records passively the very tiny electric current coming from the participant's brain.
+**Lastly, the EEG cap does not conduct electricity to the participant**: it only records passively the very tiny electric current coming from the participant's brain to the electrodes.

 ### No EEG no cry